libonomy/aphelion-staking/test/README.md

 The unit tests (ie. the `go test` s) can be run with `make test`.
 The integration tests can be run with `make test_integrations`.

-Running the integrations test will build a docker container with local version of libonomy and run the following tests in docker containers:
+Running the integrations test will build a docker container with local version of aphelion and run the following tests in docker containers:

 - go tests, with --race